Blades of Glory- Your Spring Lawn Checklist for Frisco Area

 1. Clean away debris

 First up is a little tidying up.
 Grab a lawn bag and rake up dead leaves, twigs and fallen branches if you haven’t already.
-Left on your lawn, these items can smother your lawn and prevent sunlight from getting to your yard causing brown patches.
+Left on your lawn, these items can smother your lawn and prevent sunlight from getting to your yard, causing brown patches.
 Debris can also be a haven for insects.

 2. Level & aerate

-Aerating your lawn helps loosen compacted soil and allows your lawn receive water and nutrients more efficiently.
+Aerating your lawn helps loosen compacted soil and allows your lawn to receive water and nutrients more efficiently.
 Aerating improves the strength and thickness of turf for a lush, healthy lawn all year long.
 For larger lawns, consider hiring a lawn-care service or renting a motorized aerator.
 For smaller lawns, simple ‘foot-powered’ aerator tools or strap-on spike shoes work just fine.

 3. Test the soil